chasenyc/cs-job-advice/README.md

 Do not be discouraged by the lack of hearing back!
 Do make sure you have all everything prepared before applying to maximize your chances.
 It really will feel like you will never get a job but you will.
 Learn from any mistakes you make, if you are having terrible luck evaluate what you can do better, where your knowledge gaps are and continue to apply.

-## And Beyond
+## Beyond
 **It gets easier**

 The first job is by far the hardest to get, keep that in mind, whatever you go through in this process, everything after it will be immensely easier.
-Once you have real world experience, have worked in a production environment, understand real-world probled and workflows you will be a much more desirable candidate.
+Once you have real world experience, have worked in a production environment, understand real-world problems and workflows you will be a much more desirable candidate.

 **Build a network**

 One of the most important things you can do is to keep a network of friends who work in the field.
 Getting a job working somewhere you know someone is so much easier than cold applying places.
 For most people having an ex-coworker recommend you will go a long way to making the interview process a lot easier.
 Having someone vouch for you gives you a great positive bias the moment you walk in the door, it wont 100% guarantee you a job but it certainly gives you a leg up.
 That is why so many companies payout high referral bonuses to employees, because it makes their lives a whole lot easier to find someone they know they can trust (and they don't have to pay a recruiter).

-## Other Resources
+## Resources
 Below is a list of resources that I have found extremely helpful.
 While I have not used every product I'm listing resources I know have a proven track record of success.
 You can see the [full list here](resources/links.md).